DigiThinkIT/frappe-vagrant-tools/README.md

 ### Steps

+1) Clone this repo somewhere in your host machine, open a terminal and cd into the directory.

-1) vagrant up
+2) Kick off vagrant box setup: vagrant up

-2) Go make some coffee, this will take a while
+3) Go make some coffee, this will take a while

 to create a test frappe site